-In the case where an inspection shows problems related to business operations, the SESC will endeavor to comprehend the whole picture of problems by examining the appropriateness and viability of the internal control systems and risk management systems ("internal control systems etc.").
-In examining internal control systems etc., the SESC will pay attention to the engagement and commitment of the senior management and concerned parties in the system management.
+In the case where an inspection shows problems related to business operations, the SESC will endeavor to comprehend the whole picture of problems by examining the appropriateness and viability of the internal control systems and risk management systems (internal control systems etc.).
+In examining internal control systems, etc., the SESC will pay attention to the engagement and commitment of the senior management and concerned parties in the system management.

-In particular, as for large-scale securities groups engaging in complex business operations as a group for which establishing internal control systems, etc. is considered to be important given their market position and business characteristics, the SESC will constantly monitor the status of the group's business operation and financial situation as a whole, put weight on the appropriateness of their internal control systems, etc., from a forward-looking viewpoint, and make inspections according to the introduction of consolidated regulations and the supervision of securities companies.
+In particular, as for a large-scale securities group engaging in complex business operations as a group for which establishing internal control systems, etc., is considered to be important given its market position and business characteristics, the SESC will constantly monitor the status of the group's business operation and financial situation as a whole, and conduct inspections by putting weight on the appropriateness of the internal control systems, etc., from a forward-looking viewpoint.
+Specifically, the SESC will identify problems and risks common to the industry by fully monitoring the actual conditions of business operations through off-site hearings throughout the year in further collaboration with supervisory departments and implement more effective and efficient on-site inspections by focusing on specific examination themes.
+In addition, a cycle will be established so as to effectively utilize findings of inspections in the monitoring of the following year.